gadget-inc/mobx-quick-tree/README.md

 readOnlyExample.withoutParams; // => URL { href: "https://example.com" }
 ```

-Snapshotted views emit patches when their values change.
-If you don't want snapshotted views to emit a patch when they change, you can pass a `shouldEmitPatchOnChange` function that returns `false` to the `@snapshottedView`, or you can pass `false` to `setDefaultShouldEmitPatchOnChange` to disable patch emission for all snapshotted views.
+If your snapshotted views need to emit patches when their values change, you can pass a `shouldEmitPatchOnChange` function that returns `true` to the `@snapshottedView` decorator, or you can pass `true` to `setDefaultShouldEmitPatchOnChange` to enable patch emission for all snapshotted views.

 ##### Snapshotted view semantics